ibm-cloud-docs/discovery-data/contentminerapp.md

 ## How it works
 {: cm-explained}

 To analyze your data, you use *facets*.
 Facets give you a way to slice your data and visualize a subset of information so it is easier to comprehend.

+From the data analysis page for your collection, you can choose for the data to be shown in one of the following views:

+Facets
+:    Shows facets that are derived from from annotations that are added to your documents by enrichments that are applied to your documents.
+Enrichments can include built-in Natural Language Processing enrichments, such as *Part of Speech* or *Entities*.
+They can also include custom enrichments that you add, such as dictionaries, regular expression patterns, and machine learning models.

+Metadata facets
+:    Shows acets that are derived from your data.
+When you add files to a collection, {{site.data.keyword.discoveryshort}} analyzes and indexes the data.
+Annotations are added to identify content types and are shown as metadata facets.
+The best metadata facets result when you ingest structured data, such as records from a CSV file.

+Custom
+:    Shows only the facets that you choose to add to the view.
+You can add a mix of enrichment-derived and content-derived facets to your custom view.

 When you create a *Content Mining* project type, the *Part of Speech* facet is applied to your data automatically.
 This facet is a great place to start because it is valid for all data, no matter the subject.
 The output gives you a quick look at the terminology that is most common in the data.